 The spa

-The case for staying on property is pavilion privacy, 90-minute pacing versus the 60-minute town standard, and a serious herbal poultice program.
+The case for staying on property is pavilion privacy, the 90 minute pacing against the 60 minute town standard, and a serious herbal poultice program.
 The case against is that any massage school in town will execute the same techniques for under $20.
 Book a single signature treatment for the experience, then visit Lila Thai Massage in Old City for the daily fix.

 The Buffalo Walk and kids program

 The resort runs a Buffalo Walk weekday mornings at 10am, included with the stay.
 The kids cooking class is 2 hours, $65 per child, scaled for ages 6 to 12.
-Both are operationally easy to slot into a half-day at the property.
-For families of four planning a 4-night-plus stay, these are part of why the rate makes sense.
+Both are operationally easy to slot into a half day at the property.
+For families of four planning a stay of four nights or more, these are part of why the rate makes sense.

-The property holds SHA Extra Plus certification, the highest tier of the Safety and Health Administration program run by the Tourism Authority of Thailand, requiring base hygiene standards plus extended staff and supply-chain checks.
+The property holds SHA Extra Plus certification, the highest tier of the Safety and Health Administration program run by the Tourism Authority of Thailand, requiring base hygiene standards plus extended staff and supply chain checks.
 Certification is renewed annually and listed on the TAT registry.
 For broader SHA context, see the best SHA hotels in Chiang Mai roundup.
 Four Seasons points and brand benefits apply on direct bookings.
-Third-party rates from Check live rates often undercut the direct flexible rate but do not earn brand points.
+Third party rates from live availability often undercut the direct flexible rate but do not earn brand points.

 Other distances

-Reviewers across all three platforms praise the service and spa as the strongest two threads.
-Multiple recent reviews describe staff as attentive without being intrusive and the spa therapists as among the best the guests have experienced anywhere in Thailand.
+Recent guests praise the service and spa as the strongest two threads.
+Multiple stays describe staff as attentive without being intrusive and the spa therapists as among the best the guests have experienced anywhere in Thailand.
 The Mae Rim setting, the working rice paddies, and the buffalo program get cited as the visual character that no other Chiang Mai property offers.

 The most common complaint is that the pavilion interiors feel dated against the rate.
 The property opened in 1995 and the last full refurbishment is showing its age in furniture and bathroom finishes.
 The secondary complaint is dining.
-Guests note that with only three restaurants on a 40-minute drive from the Old City, the options feel narrow for a multi-night stay.
-The rates run high too, with a la carte mains routinely above $40.
+Some guests note that with only three restaurants on a property 40 minutes from the Old City, the options feel narrow for a multi night stay.
+A few find the rates high, with a la carte mains routinely above $40.

 Who this resort suits best (and who should stay in the old city instead)

 It fits less naturally for travelers building the trip around the Old City and Doi Suthep.
-The 40-minute drive into Chiang Mai turns into two to three hours of car time per day, and on a 3-night first-time trip the cooking school competes directly with the city day.
+The drive of 40 minutes into Chiang Mai turns into two to three hours of car time per day, and on a first time trip of three nights the cooking school competes directly with the city day.
 Solo travelers on a budget will not find a fit at a $950 rate floor, and guests who want walkable food streets after dark should look at a Riverside or Nimman property instead.

 Three Chiang Mai alternatives if Four Seasons is fully booked

-• Raya Heritage on the same Ping River stretch, from around $295 a night: quieter Northern boutique without the resort overhead, lighter on programming but stronger on intimacy.
+- Raya Heritage on the same Ping River stretch, from around $295 a night.
+A quieter Northern boutique without the resort overhead, lighter on programming but stronger on intimacy.

-For the wider shortlist with the same review criteria, see our best SHA hotels in Chiang Mai roundup and the 3 Days in Chiang Mai itinerary for the city-side context.
+For the heritage Lanna alternative in the same tier, see our Dhara Dhevi Chiang Mai review.
+For the wider shortlist with the same review criteria, see our best SHA hotels in Chiang Mai roundup and the 3 Days in Chiang Mai itinerary for the city side context.

 Frequently asked questions